lberrymage/lberrymage.github.io/content/posts/ina-part-1.md

 working with wide-scale deployments, the naive approach suffers from a considerable issue: a full copy of the latest software must be distributed to each client. [^2]

-This is turn causes higher bandwidth costs for both clients and the server operator, less frequent updates (which may contain security fixes!), slower rollout, and more update interruptions which may require starting the update over from the beginning.
+This in turn causes higher bandwidth costs for both clients and the server operator, less frequent updates (which may contain security fixes!), slower rollout, and more update interruptions which may require starting the update over from the beginning.
 The client-facing issues are especially troublesome in countries where Wi-Fi isn't commonplace and cellular data is slow and expensive.